j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 1. usa_user@ - RLS & CLS: has access to all columns of data with Country in USA
 2. aus_user@ - RLS & CLS: has access to all columns of data with Country in Australia
 3. mkt_user@ - CLS: has access to all columns but Discount and Net_Revenue, but to data from all countries

+Through a PySpark notebook that is run for each of the three user personas, we will demonstrate how the access varies based on finegrained permissions.

+### Goals
+1. Just enough knowledge of creating and using BigLake tables on files in Cloud Storage
+2. Just enough knowledge of Row and Column Level Security setup with BigLake
+3. Introduction to notebooks on Dataproc in case you are new to Dataproc
+4. Accessing BigLake through PySpark with the BigQuery Spark connector from Google Cloud
+5. Just enough Terraform for automating provisioning, that can be repurposed for your workloads

 ### Solution Architecture
 [TODO]